skpark-tech/RepresentAndroidApp/README.md

 # prog02b-fa18-skpark-tech

-Name : Sung Kyu Park
+Name : Sung Kyu Park \n
 App Description : Application that find the representative of an input zipcode.
 Zip codes could be inserted manually, fetched from current location, or randomly generated.
 It displays the following information of the representative: